CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 ## Lab Overview

-In this lab, you'll access Microsoft Entra ID.
-Additionally, you'll create a user and configure the different settings, including adding licenses.
+In this lab, you'll explore Microsoft Entra ID, which is part of Azure Active Directory, and perform essential tasks such as user and group management, licensing, and first-time user sign-in.
+You will create a user, configure group assignments, manage licenses, and explore some of the available services in Microsoft Entra ID.

 ## Lab Objectives